XRTK/com.xrtk.core/articles/00-GettingStarted.md

 ![Unity XR Settings](../images/GettingStarted/UnityLegacyXRSettings.png)

-> At this time, while the new Unity XR Management system does work for some platforms, there could be unforseen issues.  the XRTK talks natively with each platform to improve performance and reduce overhead.
+> The new Unity XR Management system does work with the XRTK, and there could be unforseen issues if both are in the project at the same time.  the XRTK talks natively with each platform to improve performance and reduce overhead.
-> Will will be updating to support enabling XR through the new system in a future release.

-Once you are ready to build, open the Unity Build settings, and switch to the target platform you wish to build on.
+Once you are ready to build, open the Unity Build settings, and switch to the target platform you wish to build on, then open the Mixed Reality Toolkit's build window and build from there.

 > **Note:** Depending on the platform's simulation support, you should be able to run in the editor by pressing play.

-For specific builds, please check the quickstart sections below:

-> Please check the FAQ for any difficulties.
+> Please check the [FAQ](appendices/A04-faq.md) for any difficulties.

 ### Building for Windows Standalone (OpenVR/Oculus Rift-Link)